thunderbird/thunderbird-website/docs/updates.thunderbird.net.md

 #### Call the macro

-Finally call the macro where you'd like to display it:
+Finally, call the macro where you'd like to display it:

 ```jinja
 <section id="donate-button-container">